mistweaverco/kulala.nvim/README.md

 This project was heaviliy inspired by the idea of having a REST client in Neovim.

-The actual state of [rest.nvim](https://github.com/rest-nvim/rest.nvim) as achieved kicked off the development of kulala.nvim.
+The actual state of [rest.nvim](https://github.com/rest-nvim/rest.nvim) as archived kicked off the development of kulala.nvim.

+> [!NOTE]
+> The project has been [un-archived][restnvim-unarchived-post] again,
+> so check it out if you're looking for an alternative.

 ### curl.nvim